csecht/CountBOINCtasks/README.md

 NOTE: Summary counts may be less than the sum of individual counts because of persistence of reported tasks between count intervals.
 This can be expected when the `--interval`option is set to less than the default 60 (minutes).
 The command that provides reported task data to `count-tasks`, `boinccmd  --get_old_tasks` retrieves tasks reported for the past hour, independent of the utility's  count interval.
 To avoid missing any reported tasks, the `--interval` option  has a 60 minutes maximum count interval, but even that, as well as shorter intervals, can re-count tasks which carry over between intervals.
 Summary counts do not included duplicate tasks.

+TIP: To get the most recent task count and time stats, then immediately exit the utility, run:
+ `count-tasks.py --c 0`
 ## Development Plans
 * Improve Python code